Ptown Real Estate

 Below you’ll find the latest homes, condos, and waterfront properties for sale in Provincetown.

-Current Provincetown Real Estate Opportunities
+Provincetown Real Estate at a Glance

-Median Sale Price: $1,153,000
+Median Sale Price: $1,225,000

-Average Price Per Sqft: $1,385
+Average Price Per Square Foot: $1,350

-Average Days on Market: 63 Days
+Average Days on Market: 33 Days

 Explore the latest market snapshots for valuable insights into current real estate trends, including pricing, inventory, and buyer opportunities shaping today’s market.

-Choosing the Right Area in Provincetown
+Choosing the Right Neighborhood in Provincetown

 Choosing the right area in Provincetown depends largely on your lifestyle goals and how you plan to use the property, as each neighborhood offers a distinct living experience and investment profile.